Kristina01111000/Drws_site/README.md

-check links etc on kindle before next week look at images on homeslide on lindle to make sure it was an airplane problem check that the updates worked
+check links etc on kindle before next week look at images on homeslide on kindle to make sure it was an airplane problem check that the updates worked

-on May 30th 22 people looked at the learning program, 14 looked at the homepage and 3 at the wellness check, is that the day you sent the email out? or was if from tiktok?
+on May 30th 22 people looked at the learning program, 14 looked at the homepage and 3 at the wellness check, is that the day you sent the email out? or was if from tiktok? collections in the patreon?